sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1500 - draft-zip.md

 - If a single source field ID outputs an array of tables, then for backward compatibility Sensible discards all other source fields, and returns an array of sections groups, each containing a zipped table.
 For example, if you configure `"source_ids": ["table_1", "table_2", "table_array", "section_1"]`, where `"table_array"` is configured with `"match":"all"` , then Sensible discards all source fields except `"table_array"`.

 - If there are duplicate field keys when merging, the last-listed key in the `source_fields` array overwrites any preceding ones.
-For example, say you have source fields with output like the following:
+The following is an example of source fields with simplified syntax:

 ```json
 "item_color": [ {"color": "blue", "ID": 123}, {"color": "red", "ID": 456}, ... ],